An Innovative Graduate-Level Certification Program

 Designed for Busy Working Professionals

 Ideal for those who are currently working in the food system and want to advance their careers, program participants benefit from an interactive, cohort model with manageable weekly studies.
-Courses take place over a 13-month period and are primarily online with only two 4-day onsite courses.
+Courses take place over a 13-month period and are primarily online with two 2-day onsite courses.
 Plus, course credits can be applied to a future graduate degree.

 Built on the Strength of University and Industry Collaboration